xiaoyu3x/SmartHome-Demo/smarthome-companion/README.md

 #### Build with Android Studio
 1. The companion app requires Android Studio to build.
 Follow the [installation guide](https://developer.android.com/studio/index.html) to setup the Android Stduio before building the companion app.
 2. Reference the [Android build instructions](https://wiki.iotivity.org/android_build_instructions) provided in the IoTivity project to build the IoTivity base library for Android in `.AAR` archive.
 Note that the `TARGET_ARCH` command-line build argument must match the processor architecture of your target Android device.
-3. Install the above IoTivity base library for Android archive to local maven repository with the following command.
+3. The above IoTivity build instructions for Android imports the generated `.AAR` library as a dependency module for the current Android Studio project.
+To make the library available to all Android Studio projects, install the above IoTivity base library for Android archive to local maven repository with the following command.
-<pre>$ mvn install:install-file -Dfile=iotivity-base-release.aar -DgroupId=org.iotivity -DartifactId=base -Dversion=1.3.0-secured -Dpackaging=aar
+<pre>$ mvn install:install-file -Dfile=iotivity-base-x86-release.aar -DgroupId=org.iotivity -DartifactId=base -Dversion=1.3.1-secured -Dpackaging=aar
 </pre>
 4. Clone the source code of the [IoT to Cloud Smart Home demo repo], and open the project Gradle file `build.gradle` in the Android Studio to create the project for the companion app.
 The Gradle wrapper may need to be set up while import the project first time, then click <b>Build &gt; Make Module 'app'</b> to build the companion app using Gradle, or click the <b>Run</b> action button to build and deploy the app to the connected Android device.
 <img src=".screenshots/peroject-import.png" />